P-p-H-d/mlib/README.md

 In this documentation, 'shall' will be used to indicate a user constraint that is mandatory to follow under penalty of undefined behavior.
+'should' will be used to indicate a recommendation to the user.

 Components
 ----------